DeFi infrastructure: Short playbook for scaling, securing, and optimizing DeFi projects

 Acceptance thresholds (example)

-• Zero data corruption; <0.2% 5xx at steady state; <1% 4xx excluding test-induced throttles.
+• No detected data corruption in sampled results and validation checks; <0.2% 5xx at steady state; <1% 4xx excluding test-induced throttles.

-• Read p95 within your agreed budget; getLogs 24h window p95 < 800 ms regionally.
+• Read p95 within your agreed budget; getLogs 24h window p95 should be within an acceptable budget for your event volume; test with your actual contracts and block ranges.

 • Failover time from POP loss to steady SLO < 30 seconds without client restarts.